darinama/Minecraft-Wiki/resources.md

 </p>

 Gold can be found all around the world, usually underground, or in caves.
 It can also be found in the Nether dimension.
 It can be mined from a gold ore with an iron pickaxe or better.
-Raw gold will be obtained from a gold ore after mining and can be turned into gold ingots if melted in a furnace.
+Raw gold will be obtained from a gold ore after mining and can be turned into gold ingots when melted in a furnace.
 Gold is rarer than iron, but less useful since gold tools and armor have the lowest durability.
 However, gold ingots are used to trade with piglins in the Nether, to obtain crucial equipment useful in the Nether.
 Gold ingots can also be used to make golden apples and golden carrots.
 It can be used in advanced crafting, which makes it almost useless to beginners.